ADHD Testing and Diagnosis: What Caregivers Need to Know

 Next Steps After Diagnosis

 Once a diagnosis is made, developing a tailored treatment plan can help to ensure a child thrives at home, in school, and in their community.
 Treatment may include a combination of behavioral interventions, educational accommodations, and, in some cases, medication.
-Behavioral strategies might involve organizational skills training, caregiver training programs, and more.
+Behavior strategies might involve organizational skills training, caregiver training programs, and more.
 Schools can provide accommodations such as extended time on tests, preferential seating, and individualized education plans (IEPs) to support the child's learning needs.

 Services at Cortica